 UPDATING YOUR PERSONAL INFORMATION

 It is important that the information contained in our records is both accurate and current.
 If your personal information happens to change during the course of our relationship, please keep us informed of such changes.

 In some circumstances we may not agree with your request to change your personal information and will instead append an alternative text to the record in question.

 ACCESS TO YOUR PERSONAL INFORMATION

 You can ask to see your personal information.
-If you want to review, verify or correct your personal information, please contact our Chief Legal Officer.
+If you want to review, verify or correct your personal information, please contact our Privacy Officer.
 Please note that any such communication must be in writing.